atom0s/XiPackets/world/server/0x0063/README.md

 ### `flags`

-_The flags related to the current monstrosity informaiton._
+_The flags related to the current monstrosity information._

 The client uses this value to determine the current monstrosity tier and rank.